Bayesian inversion and the Tomita-Takesaki modular group: Introduction

 Besides contributing to the dictionary between the categorical and algebraic approaches towards quantum probability, we also develop several new results and applications to quantum information theory and quantum probability.
 For example, we work with not necessarily faithful states, where the modular group no longer exists but is replaced with a semigroup.
 Although one naively might think that any statement said about faithful states can be immediately extended to non-faithful ones by looking at the support algebras, we show that this is not always the case.
 For example, although we prove that disintegrations for non-faithful states exist if and only if they exist on the underlying support algebras, this is not the case for Bayesian inverses.
 Since non-faithful states and their evolution along (noisy) quantum channels are of relevance to quantum information theory, these results are important for the reversibility of quantum operations involving non-faithful states (such as pure states).
-Finally, we illustrate how the non-commutative Bayes' theorem of~\cite{PaRuBayes} generalizes a recent result of Carlen and Vershynina~\cite{CaVe20}, which itself is an extension of a result of Nakamura, Takesaki, and Umegaki~\cite{NTU60}.
+Finally, we illustrate how the non-commutative Bayes' theorem of~\cite{PaRuBayes} extends results of Majewski and Streater~\cite{MaSt98} and generalizes more recent results of Carlen and Vershynina~\cite{CaVe20}, which are themselves both extensions of a result of Nakamura, Takesaki, and Umegaki~\cite{NTU60}.